 Industry Stakeholders Ask Governor Polis to Sign SB20-096.
 CAR signed onto an industry stakeholder letter that asks Governor Polis to sign SB20-096 as a necessary replacement for remote notarizations.
 SB20-096 permits a notary public to perform a notarial act remotely on electronic documents.
 A notary public may notarize electronic documents for a remotely located individual so long as the notarial act occurs using an electronic system employing real-time audio-video communication, and the process conforms to rules adopted by the (SOS).
 Read the letter, here.

 UPDATE: June 19, 2020

 CAR Sends Letter To Governor Polis Requesting Allowance to Resume Responsible Open Houses.
-As with other marketing activities currently allowed, we believe that REALTORS® will be able to host open houses under specific health and safety guidelines that would allow an important element of real estate marketing to return to Colorado for the summer selling season and could be managed safely and responsibility by our industry participants.
+As with other marketing activities currently allowed, we believe that Realtors® will be able to host open houses under specific health and safety guidelines that would allow an important element of real estate marketing to return to Colorado for the summer selling season and could be managed safely and responsibly by our industry participants.
 We hope that our industry has demonstrated its ability to responsibly adapt to the limitations necessary to assist in controlling this public health emergency.
 Read the letter, here.

 UPDATE: June 17, 2020

 SBA and Treasury Announce New EZ and Revised Full Forgiveness Applications for the Paycheck Protection Program.
 The U.S. Small Business Administration (SBA), in consultation with the Department of the Treasury, posted a revised, borrower-friendly Paycheck Protection Program (PPP) loan forgiveness application implementing the PPP Flexibility Act of 2020, signed into law by President Trump on June 5, 2020.
 In addition to revising the full forgiveness application, SBA also published a new EZ version of the forgiveness application.
 Read more, here.